ellisonbalanga/MDN-Fundamental-Layout-Comprehension/README.md

 Added some margin adjustments to image to create space.

-Now next step is to get the aside to display correctly. i tried flex at first, but that didn't work because i wanted columns so i went with another grid.
+Now next step is to get the aside to display correctly.
+I tried flex at first, but that didn't work because i wanted columns so i went with another grid.

 finally I add grid-gap to the phots to create separation.

 Page now looks like example page.

-TODO edit documentation in a more readable format.